atvs1478/sq/README.md

 ### Raw WROVER module
 Per above description, a [WROVER module](https://www.espressif.com/en/products/modules/esp32) is enough to run Squeezelite-esp32, but that requires a bit of tinkering to extend it to have analogue audio or hardware buttons (e.g.)

-Please note that when sending to a Bluetooth speaker, then resampling *must* be enabled (using -R) option if you want to send audio with rate other than 44.1kHz.
-Similarly, when using SPDIF, only 44.1kHz and 48kHz are supported so you might have to enable resampling as well.
-If you connect a DAC, choice will depends on its capabilities.
+Please note that when sending to a Bluetooth speaker (source), only 44.1 kHz can be used, so you either let LMS do the resampling, but you must make sure it only sends 44.1kHz tracks or enable internal resampling (using -R) option.
+If you connect a DAC, choice of sample rates will depends on its capabilities.
 See below for more details.

 Most DAC will work out-of-the-box with simply an I2S connection, but some require specific commands to be sent using I2C.
 See DAC option below to understand how to send these dedicated commands.
 There is build-in support for TAS575x, TAS5780, TAS5713 and AC101 DAC.
 ### SqueezeAMP